zqzhang2015/SimpleShop/README.md

   - Split single "monolithic" app into multple smaller apps for improved modularity and maintainability.
   - Perhaps add a RESTful API, which would allow for full utilization of a Front-end JS framework.
   - Create tests for further development
+  - Dynamic forms for adding items to an order.
+Add Line button, instead of generating 5 extra lines initially.